user39043346/delimydro/README.md

 ```
 docker compose up --build -d
 ```
-An app will be available on port 8080.
-Grafana port is 3000.
+An app will be available on port 8080, Grafana port is 3000, jaeger port is 16686.